ReDI-School/html-css-berlin-2020-fall/lesson4/index.md

 -   The first tag in a pair is the start tag, the second tag is the end tag
 -   The end tag is written like the start tag, but with a forward slash inserted before the tag name
--   **Tip**: The start tag is also called the opening tag, and the end tag the closing tag.
+-   **Tip**: The start tag is also called the opening tag, and the end tag is called the closing tag.

 ## HTML Page Structure